-Lot A Parking Permit- This permit is for director level or above and can park in any lot except for handicap, fire lanes, red zones, or visitor parking.
-Lot A parking permit must be clearly legible and properly displayed from the rear-view mirror of the vehicle at all times while on university property.
+Lot A Parking Permit - This permit is for director level or above and may park in any lot except for handicapped spaces, fire lanes, red zones, and visitor parking.
+The Lot A parking permit must be clearly legible and properly displayed from the rearview mirror of the vehicle at all times while on university property.

-Lot B Parking Permit- This permit is for the rest of the Faculty/Staff and allows them to park in any lot except parking lot A, red zones, handicap or visitor parking.
-Lot B parking permit must be clearly legible and properly displayed from the rear-view mirror of the vehicle at all times while on university property.
+Lot B Parking Permit - This permit is for the rest of the faculty and staff and allows them to park in any lot except parking lot A, red zones, handicapped spaces, and visitor parking.
+The Lot B parking permit must be clearly legible and properly displayed from the rearview mirror of the vehicle at all times while on university property.

-Lot C Parking Permit- This permit is for commuter students and only allows them to park in parking lot C. Lot C parking permit must be permanently affixed to the lower passenger side windshield on the inside of the vehicle.
+Lot C Parking Permit - This permit is for commuter students and only allows them to park in parking lot C. The Lot C parking permit must be permanently affixed to the lower passenger side windshield on the inside of the vehicle.
 Taping or propping up of a parking permit is not considered to be permanent.

-Lot D Parking Permit- This permit is for residence hall students and allows the owner to park in either parking lot C or D. Lot D parking permit must be permanently affixed to the lower passenger side windshield on the inside of the vehicle.
+Lot D Parking Permit - This permit is for residence hall students and allows the owner to park in either parking lot C or D. The Lot D parking permit must be permanently affixed to the lower passenger side windshield on the inside of the vehicle.
 Taping or propping up of a parking permit is not considered to be permanent.

-Visitor Parking Permits- This permit is only for visitors as defined above.
-Visitors to CTX are available at no charge and may be obtained at the front gate.
-Visitors may park in any designated parking lots on campus except for handicap, fire lanes, or red zones.
-Visitor parking permit must be clearly legible and properly displayed from the rear-view mirror of the vehicle at all times will on university property.
+Visitor Parking Permits - This permit is only for visitors as defined above.
+Visitor Parking Permits to CTX are available at no charge and may be obtained at the front gate.
+Visitors may park in any designated parking lots on campus except for handicapped spaces, fire lanes, and red zones.
+The Visitor Parking Permit must be clearly legible and properly displayed on the dashboard of the vehicle at all times while on university property.

-15 minute Parking Permit- This permit is for students who need to obtain a temporary parking permit, but currently do not have a permit for the vehicle they are driving.
-This permit is issued at the front gate, so students can park, then walk to the CTX PD office, obtain a temporary parking permit, and return to their vehicle displaying the parking permit on their dashboard.
+15 minute Parking Permit - This permit is for students who need to obtain a temporary parking permit but currently do not have a permit for the vehicle they are driving.
+This permit is issued at the front gate so students can first park, walk to the CTX PD office, obtain a temporary parking permit, and then return to their vehicle displaying the parking permit on their dashboard.
 The 15 minute parking permit is only good for 15 minutes.
 15 minute parking permits must be clearly legible and properly displayed from the dashboard of the vehicle at all times while on university property.